-6.9.8.2 Control circuit (example)
+5.9.8.2 Control circuit single channel SIL2/PLd (example)

-The example shows a circuit diagram with two separated work areas connected to one emergency stop circuit.
-For each work area individually "safe stop" of the drives is switched by a protective screen.
+The example shows a circuit diagram with one axis connected to an emergency stop circuit.
+The STO of the drives is switched by a protective screen.
 A single channel switch-off is used.
 The safety switch gears used in the example are manufactured by Pilz and fulfill at least the PLd acc. to ISO 13849-1.
 Further information to the safety switch gears is available from Pilz.
-The use of safety switch gears of other manufacturers is possible, if these also fulfill the SIL CL 2 according to IEC 62061 and PLd according to ISO 13849-1.
+The use of safety switch gears of other manufacturers is possible, if these also fulfill the SIL CL2 according to IEC 62061 and PLd according to ISO 13849-1.